Choosing to Renounce US Citizenship or Legal Permanent Residence (Green Card) – Departures Effective June 17, 2008 Forward

 As above items 1 and 3 are subject to withholding at source.
 Items 2 and 4 are subject to immediate taxation as specified above.

 In all four (4) cases, Form W-8CE, Notice of Expatriation and Waiver of Treaty Benefits, must be supplied to the payers of all four (4) items above to either inform them of their 30% withholding responsibilities or request the present value or value of the individual’s entire interest, such that the proper amount of income may be included upon tax return filing and the resultant tax paid.

 Specific definitions of the above items 1- 4 referenced exceptions may be found in IRS Notice 2009-85 pages 26- 31.

 No early distribution tax by virtue of IRC Section 72(t) will be imposed as a result of the above.

-Expatriation tax return- if you are subject to the mark-to-market tax, you must file Form 1040 or dual status 1040NR with Form 1040, as appropriate and attach Form 8854, Initial and Annual Expatriation Statement.
+Expatriation tax return- any covered expatriate whether or not they are subject to the mark-to-market tax, must file Form 1040 or dual status 1040NR with Form 1040, as appropriate and attach Form 8854, Initial and Annual Expatriation Statement.

 Deferral of Payment of Tax-:

 Opportunity exists for an individual to elect by tax deferral agreement with the IRS to defer payment of the mark-to-market tax imposed upon deemed sales, where interest at the prescribed rate would apply.
 The election is irrevocable and is made on a property-by-property basis.
 Form 8854, Initial and Annual Expatriation Statement, must be continued to be filed for all years up to the point where the full amount of the deferred tax and interest is paid.